ohko4711/staking-docs/docs/Announcement/pectra-upgrade.md

 Jul 16 08:06:22 dev reth[3417514]: - Prague                           @1755669600
 ```

+### For Legacy Reth-Lighthouse Node

+We recommend migrating to EthPillar.
+See the [Migration Guide](../getting-started/legacy-way/Migrate-to-ethpillar).

+If you prefer to keep the legacy workflow, you can still upgrade your node to the Pectra Hardfork by following the [Legacy Upgrade Guide](https://github.com/OpenFusionist/mainnet-reth-lighthouse#upgrade-for-pectra-hardfork).

+> **IMPORTANT:** The legacy scripts only support the Pectra Hardfork and will not be maintained for future upgrades.

 ## 3. Technical Support
 If you have any questions about upgrade, feel free to ask:
 - [Discord](https://discord.com/channels/926691694680870982/1212701304787566592)